 Another month, another round of answers to fitness questions from the Drexel community.

-Joe Giandonato, an expert in fitness who leads the Drexel Recreation Center’s team of personal trainers, has returned to answer questions on fitness and exercise brought up by Drexel’s faculty, staff and students.
+Joe Giandonato, Drexel's manager of health promotion, has returned to answer questions on fitness and exercise brought up by members of the Drexel community.
 Those interested in asking their own questions can continue to email their queries and might have them answered in next month’s edition.

 Have your own questions?
-Submit here through email and Giandonato may answer your question next month.
+Email your queries and Giandonato may answer your question next month.